TradingPlatforms Low Spread Forex Brokers UK – Cheapest Platforms Revealed

 Step 3: Upload Funds to Your Account

-Once your account verification has been successfully completed, you are free to add funds to your eToro account.
+Once your account verification has been successfully completed, you are free to add funds to your XTB account.
 You can choose from a variety of methods, including credit/debit cards, bank transfers or online payment services such as PayPal.

 Step 4: Explore the platform